benswift/benswift.github.io/_posts/2021-03-16-simple-pdf-papers-reports-with-markdown-pandoc-and-bibtex.md

 Because academic publishing is still primarily a world of bland simulacra, being able to create a `.pdf` of one's writing is essential.
-When writing in markdown in my [favourite text editor](https://www.spacemacs.org) I can create the a pdf using Pandoc.
+When writing in markdown in my [favourite text editor](https://www.spacemacs.org) I can turn it into a pdf using Pandoc.
 As [Jeffrey Moro so eloquently puts it](https://jeffreymoro.com/blog/2020-09-21-how-i-write/):

 > pandoc is amazing.
 I basically think it redeems computers.
 It can take